 While the Chrome Soft’s offer maximum forgiveness the X’s offer less forgiveness, but still at a high level.
 The final difference of the Chrome Soft X is that it offers workable ball flight, which will likely attract lower handicaps to this ball over the straight flight of the Chrome Softs.

 After completing our Callaway Superhot Bold review it is clear that this is a mid-range golf ball.
 Created to help players with slower swing speeds consistently get the ball airborne and carrying further.

 Finally, it is refreshing to see a range of balls offered in a variety of bold matte colors and sold in boxes of 15.
 You have to appreciate a company that breaks from the traditions in golf.

 If you are looking for colorful golf balls, that provide enhanced launch, ball flight, and distance.
 Check out the customer reviews of the Callaway Superhot Bold golf ball.

-- Best Golf Balls for Low Handicap; Move To A Single-Digit Handicap
+- The Best Golf Balls for Low Handicap Golfers

 - Golf Ball Marking; Is It Just About Identifying Your Golf Ball?

-- 8 of The Best Golf Balls For The Average Golfer; Which Come Out On Top?
+- The Best Golf Balls For The Average Golfer This Year

 Nick Lomas is the founder of GolfSpan, an avid golfer, not quite a pro but has over 15-years of experience playing and coaching golfers from all over the world.
 His mission is to bring the golfing community a better experience then it comes to choosing the right golf gear, and finding the right set up for your game.